 Natural Taurine is actually beneficial for the body and can be found in cows milk, meat, fish, and eggs, and for vegetarians it can be found seaweed.
 The daily allotment of Taurine should be no higher than 500mg; however, higher amounts from food have shown no toxic effects.

 Make sure you exercise and get enough sleep, and remember, medicine and illness can zap your energy.
 Stay properly hydrated with lots of purified water, especially when you’re exercising hard or you’re stressed.
 It’s a good idea to drink lots of water regardless.

 Take a pass on the “crash and burn” high from caffeine and sugar – and taurine.
 The ingredients of these drinks, both mysterious and some not too mysterious, are a recipe for disaster.
 They may “give you wings,” but you’ll soon come tumbling down – and in the long run, crash really hard.

 Alternative to Taurine and Energy Drinks

 Everyone needs a boost once in a while, some more often than others.
 However, I urge you to avoid toxic energy drinks at all times.
 Instead, eat plenty of energy foods.
 This means fruits and vegetables—nature’s turbo boosters.
-Consider taking a Vitamin B-12 supplement, such as Vegan-Safe™ B-12.
+Consider taking a Vitamin B-12 supplement.
 It’s a healthy way to naturally promote energy production, without bringing you crashing down a few hours later.

 - n.p.
 Scientists Close In On Taurine’s Activity In The Brain.
 Medical News Today.
 MediLexicon, Intl., 2008 January 18.